 Network quality and coverage is the greatest barrier reported by both Kenyan women and men.
-This is a concern in urban as well as rural areas: 53% of urban women and 54% of urban men report this as a barrier, compared to 61% of rural men
+This is a concern in urban as well as rural areas: 53% of urban women and 54% of urban men report this as a barrier, compared to 61% of rural women and 61% of rural men.